ludeknovy/jtl-reporter-docs/docs/integrations/introduction.md

 ---
-title: How to get data in ?
+title: How to get data in?
 ---

 ## Core concepts